 Students are introduced to the fundamental problems in the Artificial Intelligence, and the basic methods for their solving.
 It focuses mainly on the classical tasks from the areas of state space search, multi-agent systems, game theory, planning, and machine learning.
 Modern soft-computing methods, including the evolutionary algorithms and the neural networks, will be presented as well.

-Basic knowledge of statistics, algebra and algorithmization.
+Basic knowledge of statistics and algebra.
 Programming capabilities.

 - Syllabus of lectures:

 1. Introduction to Artiffcial Intelligence and its history.
 Turing test, rational behavior and reasoning.

 2. The state space and the heuristic methods for state space exploration.

 3. Advanced state space search methods: Hill climbing, Simulated annealing, tabu search, population-based methods.

 4. Evolutionary computation techniques.
 Genetic algorithm, operators of initialization, crossover, mutation, and reproduction.